pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 operation along).
 We pessimised the common case in order to eliminate blocking in the worst case, a frequent and unfortunate pattern in wait-free algorithms.

-The source of the symmetry is our specification of an atomic copy from one source field to exactly one destination field, which must be written exactly once by either the thread that initiated the copy (the hazard pointer reader), or any concurrent helper (the cleanup loop).
+The source of the symmetry is our specification of an atomic copy from one source field to one destination field, which must be written exactly once by the thread that initiated the copy (the hazard pointer reader), or any concurrent helper (the cleanup loop).

 We can relax that requirement, since we know that the hazard pointer scanning loop can handle spurious or garbage pinned values.
-Rather than forcing both the fast path and the slow path to write to the same pinned field, we will give each HP record *two* pinned fields: a single-writer one for the fast path, and a multi-writer one for all helpers.
+Rather than forcing both the fast path and the slow path to write to the same `pinned` field, we will give each HP record *two* pinned fields: a single-writer one for the fast path, and a multi-writer one for all helpers.